We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 A handy shipping calculator is integrated into eBay’s product listing tool, making it easy for merchants to set shipping types.

 For international shipping, US-based merchants can use eBay’s Global Shipping Program.
-This brings a range of additional benefits including guaranteed five star shipping reviews in your seller profile and extra seller protection in cases of lost or broken items.
+This provides a range of additional benefits, including guaranteed five star shipping reviews in your seller profile and extra seller protection in cases of lost or broken items.

 There is also a selection of specialist import, export and freight shipping services available to eBay sellers.